-Around half of all members of the LI work in private practice - companies are often small and may specialise in certain areas of work.
+Around half of all members of the Landscape Institution (LI) work in private practice - companies are often small and may specialise in certain areas of work.
 Landscape scientists also work in the public sector with local authorities, in large corporations, the construction industry, government agencies and voluntary organisations.

 Landscape scientists can be employed anywhere in the UK.
 Some work for organisations that are involved in environmental concerns, such as English Nature, the Countryside Commission and Scottish National Heritage.
 Landscape scientists can also work in education.

 Promotion to a senior or management job role is possible.
 Some may start their own business or go into partnership in private practice.
 It may be possible to work abroad, especially in Europe, the Middle East and the Far East.